foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Where <core.xml> is a path to XML file describing AUX registers of target core.
 The Ashling drivers distribution contain files for ARC 600 (arc600-core.xml) and ARC 700 (arc700-core.xml).
-File for ARC EM is not part of Opella-XD drivers distribution, but is part of this `toolchain` repository and can be found in `extras/opella-xd` directory.
+However due to recent changes in GDB with regards of support of XML target descriptions those files will not work out of the box, as order of some registers changed.
+To use Ashling GDB server with GDB starting from 2015.06 release it is required to use modified files that can be found in this `toolchain` repository in `extras/opella-xd` directory.

 The Ashling gdbserver might emit error messages like "Error: Core is running".
 Those messages are harmless and do not affect the debugging experience.

-*Before* connecting GDB to an Opella-XD gdbserver it is essential to specify the architecture of the target.
-For EM, type in GDB:
+*Before* connecting GDB to an Opella-XD gdbserver it is essential to specify path to XML target description file that is aligned to `<core.xml>` file passed to GDB server.
+All registers described in `<core.xml>` also must be described in XML target description file in the same order.
+Otherwise GDB will not function properly.

-    (gdb) set arc opella-target arcem
+    (gdb) set tdesc filename <path/to/opella-CPU-tdesc.xml>

-(other possible values are `arc600` and `arc700`).
+XML target description files are provided in the same `extras/opella-xd` directory as Ashling GDB server core files.

 Then connect to the target as with the OpenOCD/Linux gdbserver.
 For example a full session with an Opella-XD controlling an ARC EM target could start as